 After many years working in a large architecture practice as ‘research and development architect’, Tobias’ career took a new direction when he designed a piece of cardboard furniture for his own use, the Freefold Popup Box.
 This was the beginning of an exploration into the potential of cardboard as a design medium.
 Having developed specialist expertise, many cardboard design commissions followed.
 He has continued to design architecture projects alongside his cardboard work.

-Tobias has a total of 14 years professional experience, and has been a registered architect since 2005.
-He graduated in Architecture at the University of Melbourne in 1999 with first class honours.
+Tobias graduated in Architecture at the University of Melbourne in 1999 with first class honours.
 His graduating thesis was an exploration into the potential of computer-aided design.
 For nine years he worked for John Wardle Architects in a role which encompassed digital design, documentation and fabrication.
 He was registered as an architect in 2005.
 In 2006 he won the Lockwood Design a Lever Competition with a design based on minimising waste in manufacture.
 Tobias works part-time as a university lecturer and tutor in computational design and architecture.